ozcell/keras/docs/templates/index.md

 ## You have just found Keras.

-Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either [TensorFlow](https://github.com/tensorflow/tensorflow) or [Theano](https://github.com/Theano/Theano).
-It was developed with a focus on enabling fast experimentation.
-Being able to go from idea to result with the least possible delay is key to doing good research.
+Keras is a high-level neural networks library, written in Python and capable of running on top of either [TensorFlow](https://github.com/tensorflow/tensorflow) or [Theano](https://github.com/Theano/Theano).
+It was developed with a focus on enabling fast experimentation. *Being able to go from idea to result with the least possible delay is key to doing good research.*

 Use Keras if you need a deep learning library that:

-- allows for easy and fast prototyping (through total modularity, minimalism, and extensibility).
+- Allows for easy and fast prototyping (through total modularity, minimalism, and extensibility).
-- supports both convolutional networks and recurrent networks, as well as combinations of the two.
+- Supports both convolutional networks and recurrent networks, as well as combinations of the two.
-- supports arbitrary connectivity schemes (including multi-input and multi-output training).
+- Supports arbitrary connectivity schemes (including multi-input and multi-output training).
-- runs seamlessly on CPU and GPU.
+- Runs seamlessly on CPU and GPU.

 Read the documentation at [Keras.io](http://keras.io).